isomerpages/moe-yiochukangsec/_sscwc/Primary School Registration.md

 The stories / messages featured in the final video deliverable must be in line with the key messages of the DfL movement

 They will be mentored by their assigned SSCWC secondary school student mentors throughout this two-day process.

+### **Showcase and Celebration**
+Winning entries from the SSCWC 2023 will be showcased at a celebration event to commemorate Safer Internet Day.
+All participating schools will be invited to attend the showcase &amp; celebration event.

+Winning teams will receive their trophies and Certificates of Participation at this event.
+All other student participants will also receive their Certificates of Participation at the celebration event.

 ### **Competition Guidelines, T&amp;C**
 (Insert PDF)